russell-n/thetuna/tuna/clients/telnetclient.rst

 .. figure:: figures/telnet_connect_activities.svg
    :align: center

-The diagram is probably more complicated than you would normally expect for a telnet connection but I am expecting to use this to work with forwarded serial connections as well, and they tend to be a little... difficult.
+The diagram is probably more complicated than you would normally expect for a telnet connection but I am expecting to use this to work with forwarded serial connections as well, and they tend to be a little difficult.